NkVaishnav/Vaishnav_Physical_design/README.md

 endmodule

 ```
-Commands used to run the Synthesis is
+Commands used to run the Synthesis are

 ```
 csh